-5. Would you support a larger increase in dog registration fees to include additional information on the system?

-- □ Yes - \boxtimes No this should be a State borne cost - □ Unsure - 6.
+- 5. Would you support a larger increase in dog registration fees to include additional information on the system? - □ Yes - No as a State Government initiative, it should be funded by the State - □ Unsure - 6.
 How much extra would you be prepared to pay for an annual dog registration to cover these costs?